Gurobi/gurobi-ai-modeling/source/prompting-basics.rst

 2. The second function of this step is to fulfill the aforementioned concept of *Chain-of-Thought*.
 To be most effective, we recommend to make the LLM generate the model in mathematical notation.
-Even if the user might not be able to understand it, we feel that it leads to a better model generation later on.
+Even if the user might not be able to understand it, our experience is that it leads to a better model generation later on.

 Generating a model
 ^^^^^^^^^^^^^^^^^^